jillemmerzaal/UPLIFT_BC/MovQual/README.md

 - movement speed
 - movement variability

+Detailed information about the movement quality parameters can be found at the end of this document.

 The calculated movement quality parameters will be stored in an Excel file in the Output folder within this repository.
 If the output file excists, the data will be appended.
 Else a new file will be created.
 > **Note**
-> Keep in mind that the data will be added.
-Thus if you run a subject twice, the data will be stored twice!
+> Keep in mind that the data will be added to an existing document.
+Thus if you run a subject twice, that subject will be stored twice!

 <h2> How to use the code </h2>